altescy/collatable/README.md

 ## Examples

+The following scripts show how to tokenize/index/collate your dataset with `collatable`:

 ### Text Classification

-This is an example of building batched tensors with text classification dataset.
-The following script shows how to tokenize/index/collate your dataset with `collatable`:

 ```python
 from typing import List